basejump/grails-executor/README.md

 Usage
 ------

 You can inject the executorService into any bean.
-Its a PersistenceContextExecutorWrapper that delegates any calls to a concrete [ExecutorService][] implementation so, again, see the api for more on what you can do.
-Remember that a closure is a [Runnable][] so you can pass it to any of the methods that accept a runnable.
+Its a [PersistenceContextExecutorWrapper][] that delegates any calls to a concrete [ExecutorService][] implementation so, again, see the api for more on what you can do.
+Remember that a [Closure][] is a [Runnable][] so you can pass it to any of the methods that accept a runnable.
 A great example exists [here on the groovy site](http://groovy.codehaus.org/Concurrency+with+Groovy)

 The plugin adds shortcut methods to any service/controller/domain artifacts.